top of page

 Maria's always been a good girl.
 Now she has secrets she must keep hidden.

 When Amazon moved print books from CreateSpace to KDP, I discontinued this book rather than continually updating it.
-However, the info on formatting and working with others in your school will still apply so I've left the eBook available for ninety-nine cents - or free if you have Kindle Unlimited.
+However, the info on formatting and working with others in your school will still apply so I've left the eBook available for ninety-nine cents.

 This guide can help you develop projects to prepare students for the new workplace.
 You can publish: a body of work by one person, cookbooks or other fund-raisers, anthologies, affordable yearbooks - even if you're tech-challenged!
 One caveat - when we published a yearbook for $7, you could limit sales to the school and not publish for the world.
-That is no longer an option at KDP, but Barnes and Noble Publishing might allow this.
+Make sure that option is available whichever self-publishing platform you use.